joqqe/OpenLaneExercise/README.md

 3. Start test by: ```k6 run .\load_test.js --insecure-skip-tls-verify```

 ## Todos
-- Add SignalR
+- Add more IdempotencyKey tests
-- Idempotency-Key header (Add unique key to post -and put calls and messageConsumers)
 - Fix duplicate testcontairs unit-tests
 - Add missing endpoints
     - Update load-test when missing endpoints are implemented, so Prepare-Database.sql can be removed